kongzii/ida-hackathon-2024/README.md

 And fill in the API keys:

 - SERPER_API_KEY: can be obtained for free on https://serper.dev
+- FIRECRAWL_API_KEY: can be obtained for free on
 - OPENAI_API_KEY: I can send you one

 ## Run